How to make online learning holisticby

 2. Learners have access to more materials and stimuli

 Learners have access to the contents of their whole house or office, so activities that involve finding materials to use as metaphors or to create visual representations such as collages or sculptures work really well, engaging people on a holistic level and unlocking their creativity.
-On one workshop I had someone bring her two pet iguanas along to illustrate a point, and on another someone decided to change the clothes she was wearing during a break from plain black to bright and colourful to reflect how her state of mind had changed as a result of the learning.
+In one workshop I had someone bring her two pet iguanas along to illustrate a point, and in another, someone decided to change the clothes she was wearing during a break from plain black to bright and colourful to reflect how her state of mind had changed as a result of the learning.

 3. Learners do not have to be in front of their screens